Past Events

 VeriFish on the Road: Events & Engagements Across Europe

-From high-level policy forums to seafood industry expos, VeriFish has been actively engaging with stakeholders across Europe to promote sustainable seafood consumption.
-Through workshops, conferences, webinars, and exhibitions, we’ve presented our indicator framework, shared project progress, and built connections with partners, consumers, scientists, and producers.
-This section highlights the events we’ve attended—each one an opportunity to advance transparency, traceability, and sustainability in the seafood value chain.
+From high-level policy forums to seafood industry expos, VeriFish actively engaged with stakeholders across Europe to promote sustainable seafood consumption.
+Through workshops, conferences, webinars, and exhibitions, we presented our indicator framework, shared project progress, and built connections with partners, consumers, scientists, and producers.
+This section highlights the events we attended, each one an opportunity to advance transparency, traceability, and sustainability in the seafood value chain.

 🔹 Project Consortium Meetings